Wildlife Conservation

 WHAT DOES IT DO?

 The Partnership primarily undertakes work involving research and restoration of species and habitats, balancing the needs of development with those of the environment.
-Written reports including findings and recommendations, are provided to clients in a form which can, if necessary , be presented at Public Appeal.
+Written reports including findings and recommendations, are provided to clients in a form which can, if necessary, be presented at Public Enquiries.
 When protected species and habitats are involved, mitigation, legal advice and compliance are fully addressed.

 Go top